 Mackay Mansion Museum

-Built 1860, the Mackay Mansion started out as the office building of the Gould and Curry Mining Company.
-In 1875 much of Virginia City burned to the ground including Bonanza King John Mackay home.
-After the fire, Mackay moved into the mansion, and from that day forward it was called the “Mackay Mansion”.
+Built-in 1860, the Mackay Mansion started as the office building of the Gould and Curry Mining Company.
+In 1875 much of Virginia City burned to the ground, including Bonanza King John Mackay’s home.
+After the fire, Mackay moved into the mansion, and from that day forward, it was called the “Mackay Mansion.”
 Today the building is open to the public as a museum and wedding location.
 291S D Street.
 Website.

 Fourth Ward School Museum